 fbpx

-How To Add Images Into Text In Photoshop (Step By Step)
+How To Fill Text With An Image In Photoshop (Step By Step)

 Last Updated:

-One way to get creative with text in Photoshop is to fill the text with an image.
+One way to get creative with text is to learn how to fill text with an image in Photoshop.
 This can give the text a unique look and theme, and it is easier to create than you’d expect!
 No selections or complicated tools are required.

 Let’s see how it’s done.